secseattle/secseattle.github.io/_projects/a2-empress.md

 count: 1
 ---

-Senior housing in Seattle, WA
+Empress Senior Living is a 3 story, 73 unit housing campus for senior adults in the Laurelhurst neighborhood of Seattle.
+The project included ground-up construction of the building which includes